2N2222

 2N2222A in metal TO-18 package with the emitter, base and collector identified as E, B, and C respectively.

 Cross section of 2N2222 in metal TO-18 package, showing connection wires between external pins and die.

 The 2N2222 is a common NPN bipolar junction transistor (BJT) used for general purpose low-power amplifying or switching applications.
 It is designed for low to medium current, low power, medium voltage, and can operate at moderately high speeds.
 It was originally made in the TO-18 metal can as shown in the picture.

 The 2N2222 is considered a very common transistor, and is used as an exemplar of an NPN transistor.
 It is frequently used as a small-signal transistor, and it remains a small general purpose transistor of enduring popularity.

-The 2N2222 was part of a family of devices described by Motorola at a 1962 IRE convention.
+The 2N2222 was part of a family of devices invented by John C Haenichen of Motorola at a 1962 IRE convention.
 Since then it has been made by many semiconductor companies, for example, Texas Instruments.